thiago-a-souza/MongoDB/05-Indexes.md

 // index scan and index sort: the same order of the indexes
 > db.people.find().sort({"name" : 1, "age" : -1 })

-// index scan and index sort: the opposite order of the indexes
+// all documents are scanned and uses index sorting
 > db.people.find().sort({"name" : -1, "age" : 1 })

-// collection scan and in-memory sorting: order is not the same/opposite
+// all documents are scanned and uses in-memory sorting because the sort order is not the same/opposite
 > db.people.find().sort({"name" : 1, "age" : 1 })

 // collection scan and in-memory sorting: order is not the same/opposite